 Technology Services, a Strategic Business Unit of L&T, is being formed

-into a subsidiary, which will result into consolidation of all engineering
+into a subsidiary.
+This will result in consolidation of all engineering

 services business of L&T and L&T Infotech.
 This subsidiary will provide

 This business, which was listed in 2011, continues to grow profitably

-with a loan book in excess of Rs.
-33,000 Cr at the end of FY13.
+with a loan book in excess of Rs 40,000 Cr at the end of FY14.
 Net

 Interest Margins at 5.5% reflect the healthy interest spreads that the